Guide · job-search

 2. Triage your pipeline ruthlessly.
 Some applications will go silent.
 Some OAs will go badly.
 Don't keep dead threads in your mental load.
 Use a simple spreadsheet with a status column and update it weekly.

 3. Protect onsite-prep time.
-For every final-round invitation, block 4-6 hours of focused company-specific prep.
-Read the team's engineering blog, study the products, prep behavioral stories specific to the company's leadership principles or values.
+A final-round loop is the back-to-back set of interviews (coding, system-design, and behavioral rounds) that decides the offer, usually run in a single day.
+For every invitation, block 4-6 hours of focused company-specific prep.
+Read the team's engineering blog, study the products, prep behavioral stories specific to the company's values.
+To see how each round slots together, what a CS new-grad interview loop actually looks like lays out the full sequence.

 4. Reply fast.
 When a recruiter emails you with a scheduling option, reply within 24 hours.
 Top candidates respond fast; recruiters notice.